Ambrogio Lorenzetti: Selected works

-Lorenzetti's final piece, telling the story of the Virgin Mary receiving the news from the Angel about the coming of baby Jesus, contains one of the first uses of clear linear perspective.
-Though it is not perfect, and the gold ground that is traditional for the time renders a flat feeling, the diagonals created on the floor do create depth.
+Lorenzetti's final work, telling the story of the Virgin Mary receiving the news from the Angel about the coming of baby Jesus, contains one of the first uses of clear linear perspective.
+Although it is not perfect, and the gold ground that is traditional for the time, renders a flat feeling, the diagonals created on the floor do create depth.